Awareness Must Be High on the Road – INTEGRIS Game Day Report: OKC at LAL | Oklahoma City Thunder

 “We just have to have the mindset to focus on ourselves and get better.
 That’s what it comes down to,” forward Paul George added.
 “We have a grudge.
 We have something to be hungry about.”

 As Donovan noted, the first challenge for the Thunder is the Los Angeles Lakers, who the team will focus on first before even thinking about the LA Clippers or the Phoenix Suns to follow.
-Although the status in uncertain for two of its young up-and-comers Kyle Kuzma and Lonzo Ball, Los Angeles is the type of up-tempo, care-free team that has given the Thunder some issues on the road this season.
+Although Kyle Kuzma is coming off an injury and Lonzo Ball will not play, Los Angeles is the type of up-tempo, care-free team that has given the Thunder some issues on the road this season.

 Brandon Ingram and Julius Randle will be the key scorers for the Lakers, and keeping those players from getting high percentage looks around the rim will be important to set a tone early.

-Note: Update:Rookie guard Terrance Ferguson will make his first career start in place of Roberson.